 Our application packs contain further information about the scheme, instructions on how to apply and an application form.

-Once we've received the paperwork a Safe Place check will be carried out to ensure your premises meets the necessary standards.
+Once we've received your application a Safe Place check will be carried out to ensure your premises meet the necessary standards.
 The checks will then be carried out on an annual basis to ensure places remain safe.

 Once the check has been made, we'll arrange for your staff to receive Safe Place information and awareness raising.
 MacIntyre currently carry this out on our behalf.